CSCfi/csc-user-guide/docs/apps/arcgis.md

 -   Always borrow the base product ArcGIS Desktop or ArcGIS Pro, only Advanced level is available.
 -   All extensions need to be borrowed separately, you are free to choose which ones you need.
 Especially with ArcGIS Pro make sure you borrow all the extensions you need.
 It is not possible to add extensions to already borrowed base product.
--   Returning of licenses does not work.
-If returning of licenses does not work, the license is returned automatically after 100 days.
--   In 2018 it has been noticed in some cases that starting ArcMap with a borrowed license is slow (2-4 min), but eventually it will start.
-    Start up is faster, if the computer does not have any Internet connection.
--   Licenses borrowed at the end of year and during first weeks of January are also always returned on 30th of January, because annual license renewal.
+-   Licenses borrowed at the end of year are  always returned on 31th of December, because annual license renewal.

 #### Single Use licenses